nodes-frontend/nFileUploader/readme.md

-# Nodes Galactic simple file uploader
+# ⛔️ [DEPRECATED] Nodes Galactic simple file uploader

-Yello!

 This is a simple file uploader